No. 230 Squadron RAF: Kabul accident

 On 11 October 2015, one member of the squadron was killed in an accident in Kabul, Afghanistan, whilst landing at the NATO Training and Support Mission HQ.
 A Ministry of Defence spokesman said the crash was "an accident and not the result of insurgent activity".
 The crewman was named a day later, and was repatriated back to the UK on the 20th.
 The Flight Lieutenant's CO commented saying "A man with exceptionally high standards, he was never afraid to remind anyone when he felt they could have done better.
 However, this advice was always delivered with his characteristic wry smile and good humour.
-The Support Helicopter Force has lost not only an outstanding operator but a good friend to so many...his lasting legacy will be the professionalism and courage he passed onto all who flew with him.
+The Support Helicopter Force has lost not only an outstanding operator but a good friend to so many... his lasting legacy will be the professionalism and courage he passed onto all who flew with him.
 A loving husband and father, our thoughts are with his wife and children at this most difficult of times."
 A post mortem found he died of severe head injuries.
 The inquest was adjourned indefinitely until the conclusion of separate inquiries being undertaken by the Ministry of Defence were completed.

 The squadron was awarded a new squadron standard in February 2019 by RAF Benson's Honorary Air Marshal, Prince Michael of Kent.
-The standard, the third to be awarded to the squadron, is made of silk and features the battle honours awarded to the unit since its formation.
+The standard, the third to be awarded to the squadron, is made of silk, and features the battle honours awarded to the unit since its formation.

+Brunei

+On 18 May 2023, No. 230 Squadron returned to the island of Borneo, relocating from RAF Benson to Medicina Lines in Brunei Darussalam, as part of British Forces Brunei.

+The squadron's Puma HC.2s were retired from service in March 2025.
+They are to be replaced by new Jupiter HC2 helicopters in 2026 though in the interim the Chinook helicopter took over the role.